Runalyze/docs/configuration/configure-sport.rst

 Icon
 ^^^^

-You can set here the icon for your (new) sport.
+Pick an icon for your sport type.

 ^^^^
 Name
 ^^^^

-Should speak for itself.
 Type in the name of the sport

 ^^^^^^
 kcal/h
 ^^^^^^

-How many calories are burned in an hour?
+How many calories are consumed during one hour?
 Attention!
-If you import activites from an sport watch, which already contains the value of the burned calories, that value will be used.
+If you import activites from a device which contains a value for calories, that value will be used.
 If the value is not present the calories will be calculated based on this configuration value.

 ^^^^
 Ø HR
 ^^^^

-You can set here the value for the average heart rate.
-This value is used for the TRIMP calculation.
+You can set a default average heart rate as fallback.
+This value is used for TRIMP calculation.

 ^^
 km
 ^^

-If the sport has a distance value you have to check this box.
-If not uncheck this box.
+Set a checkmark if the sport has a distance (true for e.g. running/cycling/swimming, but false for e.g. gymnastics).

 ^^^^
 Unit
 ^^^^

-Here you can set the speed unit.
-This unit is shown everywhere in connection with the distance.
+Choose a unit for displaying your speed/pace.

 ^^^^^
 Types
 ^^^^^

-If you checked the box here, you will be able to add different sport types to this sport.
+Set a checkmark if you want to add different activity types to this sport.

 ^^^^^
 Power
 ^^^^^

-Check this box if the power (watt) is recorded or manually calculated.
-If it's unchecked the data won't be shown.
+Set a checkmark if the power (watt) is recorded or should be calculated by RUNALYZE.

 ^^^^^^^
 Outside
 ^^^^^^^

+Set a checkmark if this sport can be performed outside.
 This checkbox activates the fields routes and weather in the form.

 ^^^^^^^^^^^^^
 Calendar view
 ^^^^^^^^^^^^^

-You can choose here the type of presentation of an activity in the databrowser/calendar.
+You can choose the type of presentation of an activity in the databrowser/calendar.
-“Complete row” means that you see the complete dataset (as configured in the dataset configuration) “Only icon” means that only the icons of the sport shows up in the databrowser/calendar.
+'*Complete row*' means that you see the complete dataset (as configured in the dataset configuration) '*Only icon*' means that only the icons of the sport shows up in the databrowser/calendar.